civilengradil/OBESoft/README.md

 Distributed with permission of Prof. Dr. Qaisar Ali, Chairman, Department of
                                Civil Engineering UET, Peshawar, Pakistan.
  Version 26 Last updated 20/August/2020

+## Change Log:
+ Use v27 of OBE Assessment tool xlsm file, if you are getting "[Datasource:Error] Web.Contents failed to get...".